gardehal/kotlin-auth-api/README.md

   - local SQL on server
   - timed monthly(?) backup?
   - server must also be secure, firewall, sql injection etc.
+- fix the weird duplicate of jwt service
 - safe login and auth return
   - back up and running after updates and db change
 - remove unnessecary nullables